Skip to main content

 Yes.
 Hearts of Gold wishes to establish the best environment for our dogs.
 We will provide you with any findings that are questionable before making a final decision regarding eligibility.
 Many animal rescues require this before someone can adopt.
 Our service dogs need this same consideration.

 Your local VA can answer this question for you.
 It is our understanding that the service dog needs to be from an Assistance Dogs International (ADI)-accredited agency.
-Though Hearts of Gold exceeds ADI accreditation standards, we are in the process of obtaining official accreditation and are unsure when our accreditation will be finalized.
+Hearts of Gold is in the process of obtaining official accreditation and are unsure when our accreditation will be finalized.
 You will need to be able to provide financially for your service dog until we are accredited.

 From the beginning of application until placement is at least 1 year.